Jeopardy!: About the Hosts

 About the Hosts of Jeopardy!

 Jeopardy! has been defined not only by its iconic gameboard and brain-teasing clues but also by the individuals who have guided contestants and captivated audiences from behind the podium.
 The show’s hosts have played a pivotal role in shaping its tone, rhythm, and legacy.
-From the legendary Alex Trebek to the modern era of Ken Jennings and Mayim Bialik, here’s an in-depth look at the personalities who’ve brought Jeopardy! to life.
+From the legendary Alex Trebek to the current era of Ken Jennings, here’s an in-depth look at the personalities who’ve brought Jeopardy! to life.

 Alex Trebek: The Iconic Voice of Jeopardy